Ohtani open to longterm talks with Angels in offseason - NewsBreak

 Ohtani open to longterm talks with Angels in offseason

-SEATTLE (AP) — Los Angeles Angels star Shohei Ohtani says he is “very open” to negotiating a longterm contract with the club this offseason.
-Ohtani spoke before the Angels’ regular-season finale in Seattle, then led off with his 46th home run to reach 100 RBIs for the first time in the major leagues.
+SEATTLE (AP) — Los Angeles Angels star Shohei Ohtani said Sunday he is “very open” to negotiating a longterm contract with the club this offseason.
+Ohtani spoke before the Angels' regular-season finale in Seattle.
 Ohtani could have pitched on turn on the final day of the season, but opted to skip his final start.
-Ohtani is finishing his fourth season with the Angels and is signed through the end of next season.ktvz.com
+He was the designated hitter and leading off in the Angels lineup for the last game of a possible MVP season.www.thederrick.com

 Comments / 0